nazwhale/CV/README.md

 **Excellent Communicator**

+Since choosing to become a developer, I have strived to improve my written communication skills by blogging about my experience learning to code.
+I believe that the ability for a developer to communcicate their code to others is crucial.
+As a result, I'm constantly trying to improve my powers of articultion using the correct vocabularly.

 For two years I was a freelance writer, having my work published online at Canvas and Music is My Sanctuary, as well as published in print for Middlesex University.
 I learned to adapt my writing for different audiences, crafting my style for their specific requirements, and was obsessive about improving my skills.

-Whilst traveling, I believe my verbal communication has also significantly improved.
+Whilst traveling, I believe my verbal communication also significantly improved.
 In two years I've lived in 5 countries for more than 3 months.
-As a result, I am comfortable communicating with people from a diverse range of backgrounds.
+From this expirience I became comfortable communicating with people from a diverse range of backgrounds.

-Since choosing to become a developer, I have continued to improve my written communication skills by blogging about my experience learning to code.

 **Creativity**